 When you want to game for hours, the Moto Z Play is hard to beat.
 As long as you’re willing to sacrifice a little bit of screen brightness for a more efficient processor and a battery that can last for days, this is the device for you.
 According to Chris Welch from TheVerge.com, the smartphone can last for “two days” and “sometimes more” on a single charge.
 The reason for this is that it’s packing a 3,510 mAh battery that’s optimized for gameplay thanks to its processor (mid-range Qualcomm processor) and a 1080p screen.

 On top of this, you can add the IncipiooffGRID Power Pack to give the battery another 2,260 mAh.
 From this, gaming options like online bingo become a breeze.
-If you’ve never played an online casino-style game like bingo, the aim of the game is to stay active for as long as possible.
+If you’ve never played online games then, the aim of the game is to stay active for as long as possible.
 The more time you’re able to play, the more chances you have to make some money.
 For example, inside Sun Bingo, players have the option to play a selection of free games during the week.
-Taking place on a Tuesday and Thursday, these free online bingo sessions run for 2 hours between 7am and 9am and 8pm and 10pm.
+Taking place on Tuesdays and Thursdays, these free online bingo sessions run for 2 hours between 7 am and 9 am and 8 pm and 10 pm.

 Naturally, because you can win without spending any cash, it pays to be able to play for as long as possible.
 However, if your device can’t cope with the constant switching from games and loses power, you can miss out on some value.
 For this reason, you need a device like the Moto Z.